anthony-magana/PathFinder/README.md

 ## 🏁 [WEBSITE](https://pathfindervisual.netlify.app/)

-Single Page Web app to showcase the visualization of path finding algorithms.
+Single Page Web app that visually displays path finding algorithms to find a target node from a start node.

 ## ⛏️ Built Using